ziapeltagames/lavender-hack/WILDERNESS.md

 I really like the _Hot Springs Island_ approach, where each hex has three things of interest that may be searched for.
 Giving players some knowledge of where and when to search makes it a more useful action to take.

-# Long Rest
+# Regroup

-A long rest allows characters to individually choose from a variety of actions during the watch.
+Regrouping allows characters to individually choose from a variety of actions during the watch.
 Each player may choose a different action from the following list.

 * Heal.
 * Repair.
 * Memorize.
 * Forage.

+Additionally, as part of regrouping, players may **rebalance gear**.
+This is down by stepping down the fellowship die, and setting the gear die to a d6.

 ## Heal